Credit card: France

-What is called a credit card in the United States — meaning the customer has a bill to pay at the end of the month — does not exist in the French banking system.
-A debit card debits the customer's account as the transaction is made, while a credit card debits it at the end of the month automatically, making it impossible to fall into debt by forgetting to pay a credit card bill.
+What is called a credit card in the United States—that is, a customer must pay a bill at the end of the month—does not exist in the French banking system.
+A debit card deducts from the customer's account as soon as the transaction is made, while a credit card automatically debits the customer's account at the end of the month, so it is impossible to fall into debt by forgetting to pay a credit card bill.

-Specialized credit companies can provide these cards, but they are separate from the regular banking system.
-In this case, the consumer decides the maximum amount which can not be exceeded.
+Specialized credit companies can provide US-style credit cards, but these companies are separate from the regular banking system.
+In this case, the consumer determines the credit limit.

-Credit scores or credit history do not exist in France, and therefore the need to build a credit history through credit cards does not exist.
-Personal information cannot be shared among banks, which means there is no centralized system for tracking creditworthiness.
-The only centralized system in France is for individuals who have not repaid credit or issued checks without sufficient funds or those who file for bankruptcy.
-This system is handled by the Banque de France.
+Credit scores and credit history do not exist in France; therefore, there is no need to build a credit history through credit cards.
+Personal information cannot be shared among banks, which means that no centralized system exists for tracking creditworthiness.
+The only centralized system in France is for people with three types of financial difficulty: credit not repaid, checks issued with insufficient funds, or bankruptcy filed.
+This system is handled by the Bank of France.

 Vietnam

-In Vietnam, there are currently over 39 million active credit cards.
-Credit limits in this country are set by the bank or card issuing organization based on various factors such as the applicant's income, credit score, credit history, and personal financial profile.
-Credit limits can be adjusted upon request and agreement between the user and the card provider.
-The penalty for exceeding the credit limit is set by each bank and usually ranges from 1% to 5% of the over-the-limit amount per month.
-In addition, cardholders will also be charged interest on the amount spent over the limit.
+In Vietnam, there are more than 39 million active credit cards.
+Credit limits are set by the bank or card-issuing organization on the basis of factors such as the applicant's income, credit score, credit history, and personal financial profile.
+Credit limits can be adjusted upon user request and agreement with the card provider.
+The penalty for exceeding the credit limit is set by each bank, and it usually ranges from 1% to 5% of the over-the-limit amount per month.
+In addition, cardholders are charged interest on any amount spent over the limit.